trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

+v 2.0.0:
+  New features: summon previous pet, lock in the current pet or search by name.
+  To go back your previous pet, type '/zp back' or Shift + Left-click the MiniMap button.
+  To lock in your current pet, type '/zp lock' or Alt + Left-click the MiniMap button.
+  To search for a pet by name, type '/zp search name' e.g. '/zp search egbert'.
-v 1.5.3: Better checking for in combat and not able to get pet info, fixed tooltip. v 1.5.2: Fixed error in interaction info. v 1.5.1: Removed icon from tooltip to try to avoid display problem.
+    Searching is case-insensitive and will find partial matches. v 1.5.3: Better checking for in combat and not able to get pet info, fixed tooltip. v 1.5.2: Fixed error in interaction info. v 1.5.1: Removed icon from tooltip to try to avoid display problem.